It typically costs between 2-5% of the amount you’re borrowing to cover the closing costs of your refinance.

 According to the Federal Reserve Bank of St. Louis, the median sales price of an existing home in June 2020 was $295,300.
 So, if you wanted to refinance 80% of that ($236,240), your closing costs could range between $4,725 and $11,800.

-Freddie Mac reckons most people end up paying around $5,000.Can a refinance help you save?
-Click here to find out.
+Freddie Mac reckons most people end up paying around $5,000.Check your refinance rates.
+Start here (Nov 30th, 2022)

 What determines refinance closing costs?